YASHRVY7/Decentralized-FileSharing/README.md

 This project showcases the potential of **decentralized file storage** by integrating blockchain access control with IPFS data storage.
 With the **4-digit key authentication**, it ensures that only **authorized users** can view or download shared files.

-> ✨ *Built for a future where data ownership truly belongs to the user.*
 ````